-At this point, you have a brand new Instance with an Elastic IP associated to it.
-The first thing you want to do is login to your instance via SSH using your newly acquired KeyPair.
+At this point, you have a brand new Instance with an Elastic IP associated with it.
+The first thing you want to do is log in to your instance via SSH using your newly acquired KeyPair.
 As I said previously, I won’t be going over the steps for installing cPanel, although they are straightforward.

 Pre-configured AMIs will always have a root password set which you will inherently have to change to be able to login to cPanel.
 This is a quick, yet necessary step to complete before continuing.